-16 Chic & Short Hairstyles To Inspire Your Springtime Chop
+15 Chic Short Hairstyles To Inspire Your Spring Chop

 Think about the cool-girl short haircut you've always wanted.
 Maybe it's the polished jaw-length bob you've saved on Instagram, like, a hundred times, or the loose curly pixie that would finally allow you to quit your blowout habit.
 Whatever your dream chop looks like — now's the time to pull the trigger.

-And if the only thing stopping you is that little voice inside your head whispering, You'll miss your ponytail — we have the fix.
+If the only thing stopping you is that little voice inside your head whispering, You'll miss your ponytail, we have the fix.
 Ahead, we've compiled a comprehensive roundup of the cutest short updos that will ward off any and all post-cut regret.

-From half ups and barrette tucks to delicate French braids and baby topknots — all styled by the coolest girls on Instagram — scroll through to find the photo that will convince you to (finally) go above-the-shoulder short.
+From half-ups and barrette tucks to delicate French braids and baby topknots — all styled by the coolest girls on Instagram — scroll through to find the photo that will convince you to (finally) go above-the-shoulder short.